JosephOkumu/JosephOkumu/README.md

 <p  align="left">
 <strong>Hello Devs, I am a Digital Explorer 🚀🌍. <br>
 My world revolves around crafting magic with code 💻✨, traveling and networking.
-<br>My tech stack includes  Python, JavaScript 🕸️, Golang 🐹, and Rust 🦀.
+<br>Currently, my tech stack includes Python and Golang 🐹.
 I am constantly building and pushing the boundaries of innovation.
 As a Software Engineer, I blend creativity with technology to build extraordinary solutions.
 Join me on my journey through the realms of code and adventure!</strong>
 </p>